Azure/azure-sdk-for-net/sdk/maps/Azure.Maps.Route/samples/RouteMatrixSamples.md

 var result = client.RequestRouteMatrix(WaitUntil.Completed, routeMatrixOptions);
 ```

 The asynchronous route matrix result will be cached for 14 days.
-User can fetch the result from server via a `RouteMatrixOperation` with the same `Id`:
+You can fetch the result from server via a `RouteMatrixOperation` with the same `Id`:

 ```C# Snippet:AsyncRouteMatrixRequestWithOperationId
 // Invoke an async route matrix request and get the result later via assigning `WaitUntil.Started`